kevinohara80/nforce/README.md

 * `redirectUri`: Required.
 This is the redirect URI for OAuth callbacks
 * `apiVersion`: Optional.
 This is a number or string representing a valid REST API version.
 Default is v24.0.
 * `environment`: Optional.
 Values can be 'production' or 'sandbox'.
 Default is production.

+### createSObject(type)

+This creates an sObject record that you can use to insert, update, upsert, and delete.

+## Connection Methods

 The following list of methods are available for an **nforce** connection object: